rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/control-onboard-led.md

 ## Prerequisites
 1. Device requirements
-	* You should have access to a computer with an internal connection.
+	* You should have access to a computer with an internet connection.
 	* Ensure that the [Google Chrome](https://www.google.com/chrome/) browser is installed on the computer.
 	* Raspberry PI 2 or 3